FLCAC-admin/FLCAC-docs/docs/SOPs/3-create_a_library.md

 ## Purpose

-...
+This SOP documents procedures for creating libraries from Federal LCA Commons (FLCAC) repositories in openLCA.
+Please reference the [openLCA Libraries User Guide](https://flcac-admin.github.io/FLCAC-docs/flcac-openlca-library-user-guidance) for information on importing, exporting, and modeling with libraries.
+This SOP is inteded for use by the Data Curators.

 ## Procedure

 1. Prepare the library database:
     - Adjust the database that is intended to be transformed into a library as needed.
 Once this database becomes a library, edits are more difficult to implement.
     - Delete all exchanges with an amount of zero, the matrices in a library do not currently support zeroes.

-    :::{note} Script to remove zero amounts from exchanges from java.util import ArrayList
+:::{note} Script to remove zero amounts from exchanges

-pDao = ProcessDao(db)
+'''from java.util import ArrayList pDao = ProcessDao(db)
 for d in pDao.getDescriptors(): p = pDao.getForId(d.id)